jogonba2/power-analysis/README.md

 In post-hoc analyses, researchers have evaluated two models, $A$ and $B$, on a test set and compared their performances, ideally considering a statistical test to reject the null hypothesis defined as $H_0: A=B$.
 Let's suppose that the null hypothesis has been rejected in that experiment.
 Then, the following question arises: what is the probability of **correctly** rejecting that false null hypothesis with your experiment?
 This is the statistical power of your experiment, and it is crucial to ensure your experiments have enough power: underpowered studies not only fail to detect real effects but actively distort the results that achieve statistical significance.
 This repo will help you in determining it such post-hoc analysis.

-In pre-hoc analyses, researchers would like to know how many samples are required to have enough statistical power in model comparisons, before building a dataset.
-This way, we can collect enough test samples to determine later that two models are statistically different with enough power.
+In pre-hoc analyses, researchers would like to know (i) how many test samples are required to have enough statistical power in model comparisons before building a final dataset or (ii) what is the minimum detectable effect, e.g., difference in accuracy for two models, that can be explained with a given dataset.
+This way, `power` helps you decide whether you need more test samples to confidently determine if two models are statistically different—before even creating a dataset!

 # 🎭 Post-hoc analysis in a text classification task